entur/github-slack-bridge/README.md

 ### Service Configuration

-This service requires the following environment variables (for EnTur, these are available in LastPass):
+This service requires the following environment variables (for EnTur, these are available in 1Password):

 - `SLACK_WEBHOOK_URL` - **Required**.
 The Slack incoming webhook URL that messages will be sent to.
   - Example: `https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXX`